maphew/zadam-trilium-wiki/Custom request handler.md

 notes/([0-9]+)
 ```

-Additionally this also defines a matching group with the use of parenthesis which then makes it easier to extract the value.
+Additionally, this also defines a matching group with the use of parenthesis which then makes it easier to extract the value.
 The matched groups are available in `api.pathParams`:

 ```javascript
 const noteId = api.pathParams[0];